About Susan K. Eggum

 - U.S. Supreme Court

-I am a former Shareholder of Lane Powell PC where I handled a broad range of commercial and employment litigation and trial matters.
+I handle a broad range of commercial and employment litigation and trial matters.

 My experience includes not only understanding and managing the needs of major corporations in crisis, but also individuals and small local businesses whose needs demand precision and efficiency.

-That experience, along with many state and federal trials, has also laid the foundation for me to serve as a thoughtful, fair and effective mediator and arbitrator.
+That experience, along with many state and federal court trials, has also laid the foundation for me to serve as an effective Expert witness, as well as serve as a thoughtful, fair and effective Mediator and Arbitrator.

 35 Years Experience in State and Federal Courts